ai-summer-of-code/aisoc-sequel-tracks/README.md

 ## Track 3: AI Systems in Production (Models, RAGs, Agents) - Coming up in Q2
 ### Overview
 Hands-on technical training in the engineering best practices of implementing production AI systems and designing them for scale.
 This is a deep dive and more comprehensive treatment of the Production topics introduced in AISOC Season 1 Week 3.

 Prior knowledge to the level of most of the topics covered in AISOC Season 1 is expected as those sessions laid the necessary foundations across LLM training, APIs, RAGs, Agents and deployment.
-See an outline of the prerequistes in the next sessions for more details.
+See an outline of the prerequistes below for more details.

 ### Track Details
 **Instructors:**